global-vmware/vcd_vapp_vm/README.md

 # Virtual Application VM Terraform Module

 This Terraform module will deploy Virtual Machines into an existing Virtual Application (vApp) that is in a VMware Cloud Director (VCD) Environment.
-This module can be used to provsion new Virtual Machines into [Rackspace Technology SDDC Flex](https://www.rackspace.com/cloud/private/software-defined-data-center-flex) VCD Data Center Regions.
+This module can be used to provision new Virtual Machines into [Rackspace Technology SDDC Flex](https://www.rackspace.com/cloud/private/software-defined-data-center-flex) VCD Data Center Regions.

 ## Requirements